 An under-hyped or represented book that you really love

 The Bone Sparrow by Zana Fraillon.
-This came out in 2017, when everything on the news was connected to all the migrants and the situation at Calais, and it was, and still is a timely story about a refugee who has lived his whole life in a migrant detention centre.
+This came out in 2017 when everything on the news was connected to all the migrants and the situation at Calais, and it was, and still is, a timely story about a refugee who has lived his whole life in a migrant detention centre.
 He connects with a girl on the other side of the fence and together they find hope and resilience through the power of stories.
-It was heartbreaking yet incredibly powerful and poignant and when I read it I wanted to constantly talk about this book, but I think because The Hate U Give was getting all the attention (and very rightly so) this flew under the radar.
-It still is to an extent and it shouldn’t as it is necessary reading.
+It was heartbreaking yet potent and poignant, and when I read it, I wanted to constantly talk about this book, but I think because The Hate U Give was getting all the attention (and very rightly so) this flew under the radar.
+It still is to an extent and it shouldn’t be as it is necessary reading.

 Colonel Foster’s Regiment: Sure to liven up any party!